The Complete History of Search Engines

 Bing 2009

-2010- Google improved their web indexing system to enhance fresh search results by 50%.
+2010- Google improved its web indexing system to enhance fresh search results by 50%.
 They call the update Caffeine.

 Google Instant shows real-time search results for users as they enter a query.

-2011- To create a more structured internet, Google, Yahoo!, and Microsoft (Bing) create Schema.org.
+2011- To create a more structured internet, Google, Yahoo!, and Microsoft (Bing) made Schema.org.

 Google– The search engine launches the first significant algorithm change to improve query results.
 The Google Panda algorithm reduces the effectiveness of content farms and scraper sites.
 The change affects 12% of all US search results.

 2012- Following the Panda release, Google launched the Google Penguin algorithm update.
-This update penalizes sites buying links or using link networks to boost their search rankings.
+This update penalizes sites for buying links or using link networks to boost search rankings.

-2013- Google revolutionizes their search algorithm again with their Hummingbird update.
+2013- Google revolutionizes its search algorithm again with its Hummingbird update.
 The algorithm is the first attempt by a search engine to understand the human intent behind a search query.
 The history of search until then focused on how to improve language queries.

-2014- Yahoo! becomes the default search engine for Mozilla Firefox in the US.
+2014- Yahoo! becomes the US’s default search engine for Mozilla Firefox.

 Google– discusses how website security is now a ranking factor with their HTTPS Everywhere campaign.